biowpn/bioweapon/_posts/2023-03-19-Round-To-Multiple.md

 On the other hand, this solution handle all negative `numToRound` cases correctly.

-### The StackOverflow Solutions 3+

 There are many solutions of the form:

 ```cpp
 (numToRound + multiple - 1) / multiple * multiple
 ```

 Unlike the first solution, you can't fix it by simply subtracting 1 first.

-Unfortunately, I've seen solutions like this in production.
+Sufficiently large `multiple` will overflow.
+And I've seen solutions like this in production.

 ### Alternative Approaches